 Washing Your Vehicle In The Winter | 10 Great Tips

-Washing your vehicle is important, obviously!
-But did you know that it’s even more necessary in the winter, despite the unfavorable weather conditions?
+Washing your vehicle in the winter is important, obviously!
+But did you know that it’s even more necessary, despite the unfavorable weather conditions?
 Salt, gravel, and slush can build up, causing damage over time.
 However washing a vehicle in the winter can provide its own set of challenges, and we want to help you take advantage of the moments when you can!

 Wash When The Weather Is Right

 Yes, your vehicle may be a salty muddy mess, but if the weather drops below -20, stick it out a little longer.
 If the temperature is too cold, you will not be able to dry off your vehicle quickly enough.
 Once the water in the crevices of your vehicle starts freezing, you’re in trouble.
 Wait until the weather is moderate, and give yourself enough drying time, that is the key.

 Best practice is to get yourself to the self-wash, but the drive-through works great too if the weather is on the milder side.
 Spend the time getting all of the caked on salt off of your vehicle.
 Rinse thoroughly before and after the wash stage.

 Heavy slush and salt build-up wreak havoc on the lower half of your vehicle.
 Make sure to really get into the treads, rims and especially the wheel wells.

 Every single thing you walk through will make it into your vehicle.
 Remove the mats, shake out and wash.
 This will help keep your mats in great condition for longer.